 As you see in the screenshot below, the Android Manifest shows that the InsecureBankv2 app has both of these flags enabled.

-The Manifest may also include exported activities and content providers.
-These allow external applications to access data in the application, which is why it’s always important to check for activities listed as
+The Manifest may also include exported components such as activities, broadcast receivers, services, etc. These allow external applications to access data in the application, which is why it’s always important to check for exported components listed as

 true because these can potentially leak user data to other applications.
-Activities that are not intended to be accessed by other applications must always be set to
+Components that are not intended to be accessed by other applications must always be set to

 false.
-In the sample application in question, we can see that multiple activities are exportable:
+In the sample application in question, we can see that multiple content providers are exportable:

 Searching for Hardcoded Values